joseibanezlujan/Covid19/0-Covid-TEST.md

 The data used for the analysis was obtained from [*Our World in Data*](https://ourworldindata.org/covid-deaths), as of November 20, 2022 in two tables named:

-* Table "Latin_deaths": cases, deaths, prevalence of diabetes, average age, cases and deaths per million, new cases per day.
+* Table "Euro_deaths": cases, deaths, prevalence of diabetes, average age, cases and deaths per million, new cases per day.
-* Table "Vacu_latin": Vaccination data, full vaccinated population.
+* Table "Vacu_euro": Vaccination data, full vaccinated population.

+First, we will import the .csv file into a sql database using Microsoft Server SQL import tool to a new database so we check the information more easily.

-First, let's clean the dataset by removing the columns that are not of interest to us.<br/>Take a look at the code!
+After, let's clean the dataset by removing the columns that are not of interest to us.<br/>Take a look at the code!

 ```sql
 ALTER TABLE Latin_deaths DROP COLUMN continent, total_cases_per_million,